-MIA (Milieu Investerings Aftrek) (Environmental Investment Deduction Scheme)
+MIA (Milieu Investerings Aftrek)

+(Environmental Investment Deduction Scheme)

 The purpose of the Environmental Investment Deduction scheme (MIA) is to stimulate investment in environmentally-friendly capital equipment in fields such as circular economy, agriculture and horticulture, mobility, sustainable buildings and climate and air.
 Companies that invest in the environment are entitled to additional tax deductions at a percentage of the investment cost.

-The total amount of environmental investments that are eligible for MIA per enterprise is a minimum of € 2,500 and a maximum of € 25 million per calendar year.
+The total amount of environmental investments that are eligible for MIA per enterprise and/or operating asset is a minimum of € 2,500 and a maximum of € 25 million per calendar year.
 For some categories of capital equipment a maximum of € 50 million applies.
-Depending on the type of investment 45%/36%/27% (2022) of the investment amount for which an MIA declaration has been received can be deducted from the taxable profit.
-The Environment Investment Deduction scheme is only available for capital equipment listed in the Environment List 2022 (Milieulijst 2022), which is updated on an annual basis.
+Depending on the type of investment 45%/36%/27% (2023) of the investment amount for which an MIA declaration has been received can be deducted from the taxable profit.
+The Environment Investment Deduction scheme is only available for capital equipment listed in the Environment List 2023 (Milieulijst 2023), which is updated on an annual basis.